Where to Celebrate Pride in Rhode Island

 Dyke and Trans People of Color March

-Providence’s annual Dyke and Trans People of Color March is being held on Friday, June 16.
-Head to Burnside Park in Providence at 6:30 p.m. and join the march to 10,000 suns (near the Pedestrian Bridge) in honor of bodily autonomy and centering the BIPOC Queer community’s access to gender-affirming and reproductive care.
-This year, DTPOCPVD is partnering with Sista Fire RI to host pre-march activities, including family-friendly noise and sign-making, at Burnside Park starting at 5:30 p.m.
-Following the march, DTPOCPVD is also collaborating with Que Dulce to host a QTBIPOC-centered safe-space dance party at Small Format.
-Learn more here.
+Providence’s annual Dyke and Trans People of Color March is being held on Friday, June 19.
+Head to Donigian Park in Providence at 5:15 p.m. and join the march in honor of bodily autonomy and centering the BIPOC Queer community’s access to gender-affirming and reproductive care.
+The march will officially kick off at 6 p.m., followed by a collective ritual at 7 p.m.
+Learn more here. instagram.com/dtpocpvd

 View this post on Instagram